Fruit Salsa & Cinnamon Tortilla Crisps Recipe

 Simply cut the pineapple in half long ways and score the inside with a knife.
 Use a spoon to dig the core and pineapple out.
 You'll use the pineapple so set it aside.
 Wash your strawberries and cut the stems off.
 Dice them up into tiny pieces.
 Same with the kiwi.
 The pineapple isn't the easiest to dice so cut it up as small as you can and toss it all together in a bowl.
 You'll use your pineapples as your serving pieces for your salsa!

-Nothing says SUMMER like a pineapple full of fresh fruit!
+Nothing says SUMMER like a pineapple full of yummy and bright fresh fruit!

 I would suggest you make the chips ahead of time a few hours or even the night before.
 They can be time consuming!
-They're so worth it though!
+But just like everything that takes time...it is so worth it!